Is a referral necessary to see a psychologist?

-No, a referral is not necessary; however you may be eligible for a referral from your GP that would allow you to access a rebate from Medicare.
-For more information about Medicare and rebates please see our fees & rebates page
+No, a referral is not necessary.
+However, you may be eligible for a referral from your GP that would allow you to access a rebate from Medicare.
+For more information about Medicare and rebates please see our fees, NDIS & Medicare page.

 Do you offer after hours appointments?

-All of our Psychologists have 6 years of training that includes a 4 year Psychology degree, followed by either 2 years' of supervised therapy practice or a 2 year Masters degree in Educational/Developmental or Clinical Psychology.
+All of our registered psychologists have six years of training that includes a four-year Psychology degree, followed by either two years' supervised therapy practice or a two-year Master in Educational & Developmental Psychology.

 Do I bring my child to the initial consultation?

-Ideally, it is preferable for the parents/carers to attend the initial consultation with the Psychologist on their own, as during this session the psychologist will gather relevant background and diagnostic information to ascertain their ongoing treatment plan for your child or adolescent.
-By bringing your child/adolescent to the second session, they are able to meet the Psychologist and begin the rapport building process straight away.
+Ideally, it is preferable for the parents or carers to attend the initial consultation with the psychologist on their own, as during this session the psychologist will gather relevant background and diagnostic information.
+By bringing your child or adolescent to the second session, they are able to meet the psychologist and begin the rapport building process straight away.

-Seeing a Psychologist or any other Health Care Professional can be daunting to some children and adolescents.
-It is important to give the child/young person sufficient notice in order to allow them time to process this.
-It can be helpful to explain that like they may see a teacher to help with their literacy and numeracy skills; or a Doctor to help with a fever or stomach pains; you may need to see a Psychologist to help with how you feel and think.
+Seeing a psychologist or any other health care professional can be daunting to some children and adolescents.
+It is important to give the child or young person sufficient notice in order to allow them time to process this.
+It can be helpful to explain that just like they may see a teacher to help with their literacy and numeracy skills; or a doctor to help with a fever or stomach pains; you may need to see a psychologist to help with how you feel and think.

 How private and confidential is therapy?

-All personal information gathered during Psychological consultations remains confidential.
-The only exceptions to this rule is:
+All personal information gathered during psychological consultations remains confidential.
+The only exceptions to this rule are:

 How many sessions will I need?

-At your initial consultation, the Psychologist will be able to advise you as to the best way forward for your individual situation.
+At your initial consultation, the psychologist will be able to advise you as to the best way forward for your individual situation.
 This will be reviewed periodically along the way.
-In order to maximise the effectiveness of counselling sessions, consistency in attendance is recommended, as well as the completion of suggested strategies outside of the counselling sessions.
+To maximise the effectiveness of counselling sessions, consistency in attendance is recommended, as well as the completion of suggested strategies outside of your counselling sessions.
 Parent involvement in the counselling sessions and suggested home-based strategies is paramount in the success of the intervention process.